KollinRT/PythonTextBasedGame/README.md

   front-ends.
 - **Initiative-driven combat** – every unit rolls its own initiative and acts in order.
 Heroes, companions, ranger pets and enemies can interleave actions, and the battle log records each turn so you can plan accordingly.
+Healing spells can be directed to any ally, letting clerics pivot their support on demand.
 - **Class variety & companions** – begin as a stalwart player, arcane mage, agile ranger (who now travels with a loyal hawk) or supportive cleric.
 On your travels you can recruit AI-generated allies who permanently join the party.